flarum/docs/docs/extend/code-splitting.md

 });
 ```

-## Extending split modules
+## Extending/Overriding/Adding split modules methods

-If you wish to extend a split module, rather than passing the prototype to `extend` or `override`, you can pass the import path as a first argument.
+If you wish to extend, override or add a method to a split module, rather than directly accessing the module prototype `Component.prototype` or passing the prototype to `extend` or `override`, you have to pass the import path as a first argument to either `extend` or `override` utilities.
 The callback will be executed when the module is loaded.
 Checkout [Changing The UI Part 3](./frontend#changing-the-ui-part-3) for more details.

 ## Code APIs that support lazy loading